MrLeap/Statsi/README.md

 A proxy that watches your collections and makes.. note of them..

-It automatically calculates various summary statistics for arbitrary, potentially deeply nested collections for you.
+Statsi automatically calculates various summary statistics for arbitrary, potentially deeply nested collections for you.
 When making games or simulations, often times you'll want to add a new statistic to keep track of.
 Wouldn't it be nice if your data structures accomodated this behavior?
 I wrote statsi to do just that.

 Other than ava for testing, Statsi doesn't have any dependencies, and I intend to keep it that way.
 Once I have some more time, I'll remove ava as well.